1971, THE BELGIAN LIFESTYLE BRAND FOR MEN

 1971 communicates, asks questions, and reacts.
 Your opinions are vital and your perceptions are an asset.
 Our clothing reflects your sources of inspiration and meets your wishes.

 1971 is timeless, sustainable and environmentally friendly.
 You won’t find throwaway culture here.
 We work with love and respect – for the supply chain, for every single person involved and for the raw materials.

 1971 stands for elegance, rock ‘n’ roll and garage.
 We proudly assert our bold influences.
 When it comes down to it, both of us love the same thing: beautiful items, retro style and denim.

-Created by Christelle Loozen, a product development consultant who has been in the business for more than 20 years, 1971 is a men's casual wear brand that aims to be eco-responsible, more human and respectful of producers, distributors and consumers alike.
+Founded by Christelle Loozen, a product development consultant who has worked in the industry for more than 20 years, 1971 is an elegant, casual men's wear brand with a strong emphasis on sustainable clothing with a more human touch, showing the utmost respect for producers, distributors, and consumers alike.

 The ‘50s kicked off a surge of artistic, musical and sartorial expression.
 Icons like James Dean and Marlon Brando – known for their love of rock music, motorbikes and fast cars – graced our screens, sparking a denim revival that brought a breath of fresh air to the fabric.

 In the ‘60s and ‘70s, rock stars and actors donned “biker gear” and leather jackets and wore them onstage and onscreen.
 The biker lifestyle and dream cars were in the spotlight, standing for freedom and escapism.
 Just think of Steve McQueen as a cop cruising in his Ford Mustang in Bullitt (1968), Peter Fonda and Dennis Hopper straddling choppers in Easy Rider (1969), or even Sean Connery’s James Bond driving the legendary Aston Martin DB5 in Goldfinger (1964).